 Domestic goats protected from predators by their owners can unlearn their hatred of water over time if they are introduced to water slowly and can even learn to enjoy swimming.
 However, special precautions must be taken if you intend to swim with your goats.

-Swimming with Goats Safely
+The 5 Things to Know for Swimming with Goats Safely

 There are several factors goat parents will need to consider if they want to swim with their goats safely.
 Goats are terrestrial animals; they aren’t meant for the water even if they can learn to love it.
 Since they have no functional need to swim, they don’t have the same natural protection that animals who swim for their livelihoods do.
 Here are some things you want to make sure you think about before you let your goats swim with you.